10up/headstartwp/docs/documentation/01-Getting Started/headless-config.md

 This feature was added in `@headstartwp/next@1.3.3` and requires the plugin version >= 1.1.2.
 :::info

-This option, if enabled, will use the `post.link` property of the REST response to redirect to the appropriate route for previewing.
-This can be very useful to avoid the need for providing a custom [getRedirectPath](/learn/wordpress-integration/previews#getredirectpath) implementation by telling the preview handler to simply use the `post.link` property coming in via the REST API response for the previewed post.
+This option, if enabled, will use the `post.link` property of the post being previewed to redirect to the appropriate route for previewing.
+This can be very useful to avoid the need for providing a custom [getRedirectPath](/learn/wordpress-integration/previews#getredirectpath) implementation by telling the preview handler to simply use the post's link as returned via the WordPress `get_permalink` function.

 Note that you will want to make sure that your WordPress permalink structure closely follows the route structure of your Next.js app for this option to work well.